volcano852/ethereum-masterclass/README.md

 ## Smart contract

 Smart contract: turing complete code running on the blockchain
-- is a state machine
+- Is a state machine
 - Need transactions to change state.
 State change happens through mining through transactions
 - Can do logic operations